 Several different projects are offering their solutions to this problem.
 But, to my knowledge, only Safex looks like delivering a truly workable solution.
 Safex’s development team is building a platform that uses a mineable coin called Safex Cash to buy goods and services.

-The Safex marketplace is expected to launch by Christmas 2018, but Safex Cash has already arrived.
+The Safex marketplace is expected to launch by the summer of 2019, but Safex Cash has already arrived.
 In fact, anyone can start mining Safex Cash straight away.
 With mass adoption in mind, the Safex team has created a miner that anyone — with any computer — can use.

 This miner focuses on CPU mining.
 That means you don’t need any bulky machines or expensive mining rigs to get started; you can mine coins with your desktop, or even your laptop.
 The miner also scores highly in terms of UX; it’s so simple that you can get started with one click.